Best Barefoot Shoes for Women of 2020

 - They should have a wide toe box to allow toe splay

-The top scores in this category were, again, not a huge surprise.
-Vibram stole the show with their FiveFinger design and thin, supple sole and uppers.
-The Vapor Glove 4 followed close behind the Vibrams.
+The top scorers in this category were, again, not a huge surprise.
+Vibram stole the show with their KSO EVO design and thin, supple sole and uppers.
+The Vapor Glove 4 followed close behind.
 This version of the Vapor Glove has more room in the toe box than we felt with previous versions of this shoe, to our toes' delight.
 The pliable upper allows for incredible toe lit, too.

 Many barefoot running experts recommend starting your barefoot running career by running completely barefoot.
 Some studies have even indicated that footwear can impede our balance.
 Other studies have researched how much more energy is lost because of the weight on our feet.
 For runners, think about carrying a pound of weight on your feet and how many strides you make on an hour-long run.
 How much weight are you lifting on that run?
 Or for hikers and backpackers, we have long known that adding one pound of weight to your feet in the form of heavy footwear is equivalent to having added anywhere between 6 and 10 pounds of weight to your backpack.

 All of this is to say that the weight adds up, especially over time.
-And we like to spend time on our feet outdoors—so this category was an easy one: less weight equals a higher score.
+And we like to spend time on our feet outdoors — so this category was an easy one: less weight equals a higher score.
 The only nuance here was how balanced the weight felt on our foot.
-Some shoes, like the Xero Shoes Prio, scored better because the weight is distributed evenly throughout the shoe, meaning it feels more balanced and less cumbersome during our running stride.
+Some shoes, like the Speed Force, scored better because the weight is distributed evenly throughout the shoe, meaning it feels more balanced and less cumbersome during a running stride.

-The winner in this category is, again, the extremely lightweight and minimal pair of Vibram FiveFingers.
-The Merrell Vapor Glove 4 is a relatively close second.
-And we must admit that the weight of the SoftStar PRIMAL surprised us.
-Consisting of an entirely leather upper, it still maintains its weight at 13 ounces for a US women's size 10.
+The winner in this category is, again, the extremely lightweight and minimal pair of FiveFingers KSO EVO.
+The Vapor Glove 4 is a relatively close second.
+And we must admit that the weight of the DASH RunAmoc surprised us.
+Consisting of an entirely leather upper, it still maintains an impressively low weight due to the simplicity of the design.